pantaluna/pantaluna.github.io/README.md

 After experimenting with both frameworks I decided to go with the ESP-IDF framework, more specifically V3 and higher.
 I always try to release libraries that are compatible with the last major release and eventually the master branch.

 ## What are the requirements of the ESP32 MJD Starter Kit?
+### Hardware
+- A decent ESP development board.
+I suggest to buy for starters a popular development board with a good influx of technical documentation.
+Examples: [Adafruit HUZZAH32](https://www.adafruit.com/product/3405), [Pycom WiPy](https://pycom.io/hardware/).
+A good budget board is the [Wemos D32](https://wiki.wemos.cc/products:d32:d32).
+- The peripherals that are used in the project. @tip The README of each component contains a section "Shop Products".

+### Software
-1. A working installation of the Espressif ESP-IDF V3 development framework (instructions @ http://esp-idf.readthedocs.io/en/latest/get-started/index.html).
+- A working installation of the Espressif ESP-IDF V3 development framework (instructions @ http://esp-idf.readthedocs.io/en/latest/get-started/index.html).
-2. A C language editor or the Eclipse IDE CDT (instructions also @ http://esp-idf.readthedocs.io/en/latest/get-started/index.html).
+- A C language editor or the Eclipse IDE CDT (instructions also @ http://esp-idf.readthedocs.io/en/latest/get-started/index.html).

 ## What is in the ESP32 MJD Starter Kit?
+### Development Boards /development_boards
+It contains basic information about a few ESP32 development boards that I have in the beginning:
+1. Adafruit HUZZAH32.
+2. Wemos Lolin32 Lite.

 ### Working Projects
 Firstly the Starter Kit includes various working projects that you can run instantly (opposed to snippets that you have to glue together yourself, which is not easy for a beginner).